progrium/p9fuse/README.md

 # p9fuse

-A FUSE filesystem for accessing 9P filesystems written in Go.
+A FUSE filesystem for accessing 9P filesystems, written in Go.

 ## Install